nightness/TalkTown-Backend/README.md

 <!-- Comment -->
-# Cloud Lightning Backend
+# TalkTown Backend

-This is the backend for [cloud-lightning-messenger](https://github.com/nightness/cloud-lightning-messenger); a OpenSource flexible chat system.
+This is the backend for [TalkTown](https://github.com/nightness/TalkTown); a OpenSource flexible chat system.
 It supports private, public, and group messages (with voice support coming soon).
 The cloud-lightning-messenger client is built using React Native, more specifically Expo 41; supporting Android, iOS, and Web builds.
 This backend uses Firebase, for the easy setup; but support for MongoDB is in planning.

-You can visit the live site @ [Cloud Lightning Web App](https://cloud-lightning.web.app/)
+You can visit the live site @ [TalkTown](https://talktown.live/)

 ## Setup